My first idea was a 'Think' Advert using road safety but focused on the importance of car alarms.

 Removing safety nets would bring caution to drivers

-Becoming immune to
+Becoming immune to the dangers

 Hackers and social media